Poverty in El Salvador, an Issue that Leads to Crime and Migration

 Removal of the attorney general and magistrates is alarming everyone but most Salvadorans

-El Salvador’s parliament removes checks and balances on President Bukele’s powers.
-But why aren’t more Salvadorans protesting what is happening?
-On May 1, the newly elected Salvador legislature began its three-year term.
-This day is usually a formality with activities such as the swearing-in ceremony of all newly elected … Read more
+The newly elected Salvador legislature began its three-year term.
+This day is usually a formality with activities such as the swearing-in ceremony of all newly elected deputies.
+But not this time.
+In an unprecedented move, the Legislative Assembly voted to fire all five magistrates of the Constitutional Chamber of the Supreme Judicial Court and… Read more

 President Bukele’s popularity continues to be strong in El Salvador

 Despite claims of authoritarianism, President Bukele’s popularity continues to be strong in El Salvador On February 6, 2021, CID Gallup released its first poll of the year regarding Salvadoran President Nayib Bukele and his job managing the COVID-19 pandemic.
-According to the survey, 91 per cent of Salvadorans approve … Read more
+According to the survey, 91 per cent of Salvadorans approve of Bukele’s performance in managing the … Read more